KinzaSyedHussain/VidCoder_AI_Google/replit.md

 The application follows a client-server architecture with clear separation of concerns:

 - **Frontend**: React with Vite build system, styled with Tailwind CSS and shadcn/ui components
-- **Backend**: Express.js server with TypeScript for API endpoints and file handling
+- **Backend**: Python Flask server for API endpoints and file handling
 - **Database**: PostgreSQL with Drizzle ORM for data persistence
 - **File Storage**: Local file system with multer for upload handling
 - **Development Environment**: Configured for Replit with hot reloading and development workflows